brillout/wildcard-api/docs/readme.template.md

      async ({req}) => {
        // The context object is available to endpoint functions as `this`. const context = {
-         user: req.user, // Information about the logged-in user };
+         user: req.user, // Information about the logged-in user.
+       };

        const {